walloutlet/Respeaker-Lite-ESPHome-Integration/README.md

 ## What is it
 This repository contains example code to integrate Seeed Respeaker Lite Voice Kit (with XIAO ESP32-S3 on board) with ESPHome.
 I'm thankful for continuous help of ESPHome team and Seeed developers, that let me put this thing together.
-It's using [brilliant job of ESPHome team](https://github.com/esphome/home-assistant-voice-pe), as well as firmware and guides from [Seeed Wiki](https://wiki.seeedstudio.com/xiao_respeaker/) and [their repository for Respeaker](https://github.com/respeaker/ReSpeaker_Lite/tree/master).
+It's using [official code for Voice Preview Edition by ESPHome team](https://github.com/esphome/home-assistant-voice-pe), as well as firmware and guides from [Seeed Wiki](https://wiki.seeedstudio.com/xiao_respeaker/) and [their repository for Respeaker](https://github.com/respeaker/ReSpeaker_Lite/tree/master).

 ## *Disclaimer
 ### Use this on your own risk.
 Expect breaking changes.
-At the moment, all this is changing at very fast pace.
-Respeaker board considered alpha, PE (Voice Kit) software is under heavy development.
+Although Voice PE is released, parts of its code are still under development and merging to ESPHome core repository with breaking changes.
 I will try to update YAML and XMOS board firmware as soon as i can, but it can't be instantenuous...
 If you encounter a problem, before creating ticket here you may go to PE and Seeed repos, linked above, and see if something changed there.
 I'll gladly accept pull-requests. :)

 ## Why?